What to see in France

 Massif de l'Esterel© IStock

-The Massif des Maures is the perfect place for cycling or walking, but you can also go horse riding.
-You will discover a protected and important fauna populated by tawny owls, squirrels and other great horned owls.
-But also a diversified landscape composed of chestnut forests, cork oaks and umbrella pines.
-With a bit of courage and good legs, you can climb to the Signal de la Sauvette at 775 metres to discover a superb viewpoint.
-The beautiful Corniche des Maures road will take you to the mythical village of Saint-Tropez.
-An unavoidable stopover in the Var, this small picturesque Provencal village is best visited outside the summer period.
-It then reveals all its charm and its gentle way of life.
-The church of Notre-Dame de l'Assomption, the ramparts and its view of the rooftops, the port and its colourful facades, the Place des Lices and the pretty Ponche district are all very attractive.
-Don't leave the Maures massif without visiting the magnificent Thoronet Abbey!
-It is one of the three Cistercian abbeys along with Sénanque and Silvacane.
-Built according to an ancestral method, the clean lines of its church, cloister and chapter house are extraordinary.
-Its exceptional acoustics make it a renowned venue for concerts of Gregorian chants.
+The Maures massif is the perfect place for cycling and walking, but you can also go horse riding.
+Here you'll find a wealth of protected wildlife, including tawny owls, squirrels and eagle owls.
+There's also a diverse landscape of chestnut, cork oak and umbrella pine forests.
+If you're brave enough and have good legs, you can climb to the Signal de la Sauvette at 775 metres for a superb viewpoint.
+The beautiful Corniche des Maures Road takes you to the legendary village of Saint-Tropez.
+An unmissable stopover in the Var, this picturesque little Provencal village is best visited outside the summer season.
+That's when it reveals all its charm and gentle way of life.
+The church of Notre-Dame de l'Assomption, the ramparts and their view over the rooftops, the port and its colourful facades, the Place des Lices and the pretty Ponche district are all very attractive.
+Don't leave the Maures massif without visiting the magnificent Thoronet abbey!
+It is one of the three Cistercian abbeys, along with Sénanque and Silvacane.
+Built using ancestral methods, the clean lines of its church, cloister and chapter house are extraordinary.
+Its exceptional acoustics make it a renowned venue for Gregorian chant concerts, attracting visitors in search of serenity and architectural beauty.
+These landscapes and natural sites make the Var an unmissable destination for lovers of nature and history.

 Abbaye du Thoronet